foxBMS/foxbms-2/docs/software/modules/driver/interlock/interlock.rst

 ^^^^^^^^^^^^^^^^^^^

-The interlock circuit consists of a main path that is continuously supplied by the static power supply of the |master|.
+The interlock circuit consists of a main path that is continuously supplied by the static power supply of the |foxbms-bms-master|.
 In :numref:`interlock-circuit-simplified` this is called ``static low-power supply``.
 This supply does not have to be enabled and is powered by the 5V rail of the